-Tuesdays and Thursdays are "Internship Days" and our learner are at their internship sites working along side their mentors.
+Mondays & Wednesdays or Tuesdays & Thursdays are "Internship Days" and our learners are at their internship sites working along side their mentors.
 They design projects at the site to build their personal qualities and academic skills.
 Students need to be able to take initiative and have the skills needed to secure an internship placement, attend independently and contribute to the site.
 This is not a work experience program.

 Examples of Met School internship placements: